kubernetes/community/communication/contributor-comms/README.md

-# Upstream Marketing
+# Contributor Communications

-The Upstream Contributor Communications team (Contributor Comms for short) is part of the `community-management` subproject in
+The Contributor Communications team (Contributor Comms for short) is part of the `community-management` subproject in [Contributor Experience].
-[Contributor Experience].
 View our [charter] to learn more about us.

 ## Purpose